SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 Expected Developments:

-• Continued Miniaturization: 008004 packages expected to become commercially viable
+• Continued Miniaturization: 008004 packages expected to become standard in high-end consumer electronics.

 Related Articles